 Step 2 – Safe Cohabitation

 After they ducks have met a couple times, the next step is to bring the new ducklings out for full days.
 You most likely do not have the time to sit outside watching over the interactions so you will want to create a barrier between the old and new ducks.
 This way they can see, hear and smell each other but no one can get hurt.
-My older ducks go out to free range in the yard for most of the day.
-While they are out free ranging, I secure the ducklings in the duck run.
-The ducklings get used to their new home and the old ducks get used to the idea of new ducks living in their space.
+If your older ducks free range in the yard during the day, try securing the ducklings in the duck run.
+Alternately you can section off part of your run with some chicken wire.
+This lets the ducklings get used to their new home outside of the brooder and the old ducks get used to the idea of new ducks living in their space.
 I usually bring the ducklings back inside the house at night to let the old ducks have their space back.
 After 3-4 days of this we move to Step 3.
 An alternative in step 2 is if you have an older duck that is taking to the ducklings and being nice, you can add the nice adult duck in with the ducklings in the run.
 Let them all bond together before setting them free with the whole flock.

 Step 3 – Overnight Visits

 Next you want to let the ducklings spend the night outside where they belong.
-I have my older ducks sleep in the neighboring secure chicken run at night and let the ducklings have a sleep over in the secure duck run.
+Section off your duck sleeping area so you have two separate spaces.
 Just make sure where ever you have your ducks sleeping is predator proof!
-But preferably it is somewhere the old and new ducks can see each other the whole night but can’t get to each other.
+Preferably it is somewhere the old and new ducks can see each other the whole night but can’t get to each other.
 After a couple nights of sleepovers, it’s time for the final step!